 The commentary is obviously in Italian, but the imagery is interesting, showing off a lot of Italian kit, and some of the very nifty camouflage used for positions.

 Supply in the desert (this is from August 1942 and about the logistics chain to El Alamein, but still of interest)

 You need Silverlight installed to view these on the Istituto Luce website.
 The quality there isn’t great.
 If you get a white screen, hit return.
 You may have to do that 2-3 times for the movie to appear.

 For those who like to get a feel for what the desert looked like, and the period propaganda, the AP archive has a lot of Movietone reels online:

-E.g. Rommel at Bay (with a nice view of the shortened Beaufighter wing referenced in this older post), of 18 December.
+First up, Rommel at Bay (with a nice view of the shortened Beaufighter wing referenced in this older post), of 18 December.
 Quite a bit of staged shots, my favorite being the Italian soldiers forced to climb out of a German Panzer IV…

-Or Rommel on the Run, of 15 January, which of course he wasn’t anymore then.
+Next up, Rommel on the Run, of 15 January, which of course he wasn’t anymore then.